 Active | January 09 2017

 Oregon’s 362 miles of public ocean beaches are the signature feature of the Oregon coast and a principal economic driver for coastal communities.
 But beaches face increasing problems of visitor safety, access, increased marine debris, beachfront armoring and dune grading, and a rising and expanding range of recreational uses.
 These issues are driven by growing tourism in all seasons, unabated demand for ocean front development, and increasingly severe storm and erosion events due to climate-driven changes in the ocean, all of which are likely to persist.
+New legislation, HB 2221, would establish an Ocean Beach Fund to help meet these increasing challenges and further protect the legacy of Oreogn's public beaches.

 Join us in supporting the establishment of an Ocean Beach Fund - learn more about the bill and our campaign in the resources below.